 Based on those principles, the cryptocurrency market — which now consists of thousands of cryptocurrencies — has grown to a valuation of more than $2 trillion.
 While bitcoin has the longest record for investors to consider, it’s no less volatile.

 What’s Driving Bitcoin’s Price?

-Over the last few months, Bitcoin has remained under pressure as investors wrestle with rising inflation, geopolitical crises, and tighter monetary policy by the Federal Reserve.
+Over the last few months, bitcoin and other cryptocurrencies have largely remained under pressure as investors wrestle with rising inflation, geopolitical crises, and tighter monetary policy by the Federal Reserve.
 The crypto market is increasingly tracking the stock market lately, which combined with more mainstream adoption and the slumping prices starting the year, makes it even more intertwined with global economic factors, experts say.